 The Foreign Investments Law defines foreign investors as:

-• foreign entities and individuals; and
+• Foreign entities not controlled by Russian entities and individuals; and

-• foreign states and international organizations, as well as entities under their control.
+• Foreign states and international organizations, as well as entities under their control.

 The Strategic Companies Law expands this definition by extending it to: